otaviocc/otaviocc.github.com/_posts/2018-03-08-distinct-by.md

 category: Programming
 ---

-A few months ago I was working on a new feature for the new iOS app we're building at work and when I finished it I decided to the check how the Android team had implemented the same functionality, to make sure we had both apps with the same behavior implemented.
+A few months ago I was working on a new feature for the new iOS app we're building at work and when I finished it I decided to the check how the Android team had implemented the same functionality, to make sure both apps had exactly the same behavior implemented.

-Both apps had the same behavior implemented, but the implementations were completely different.
+And they did; both apps had the same behavior implemented, but the implementations were completely different.
 Since the Swift implementation was shorter and easier to read, I decided to give Kotlin a try and refactored the Android code to be *closer* to the code we have on iOS.

 When working on the Android code I learned about Kotlin's [distinctBy](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/distinct-by.html) method,